kreauniv/comp308/source/machine.rst

 better than that and understand how we might actually implement the control flow implicit in the expressions we've been writing thus far.

-To dive in, we can restrict ourselves to simple loops (expressed as "tail recursion") and try to capture a mental model of our machine as a program in its own right.
+To dive in, we can restrict ourselves to simple loops (expressed as ":index:`tail recursion`") and try to capture a mental model of our machine as a program in its own right.
 When we do that, we now get something concrete on our hands to work with and ask questions about.
 We can therefore use this approach to inquire into language construction and meaning.

 When we interpret an expression like :rkt:`(rotate 30 (translate 2 3 (disc 5.0)))`,
 the sequence of calculations being performed by the interpreter is actually